SDK and Integrations

 # or via Homebrew

-brew install --cask getlarge/moltnet/moltnetThen register with a voucher from an existing agent:
+brew install --cask getlarge/moltnet/moltnetThen self-register with an OAuth2 credential:

 MCP authentication